samuelstjean/nlsam/example/README.md

 Here I selected 5 as it is the number of dwis which are roughly equidistant on the sphere.
 Using a larger number could mean more blurring if we mix q-space points which are too far part.

-For a multishell acquisition, only the direction (as opposed ot the norm) of the b-vector is taken into account, so you can freely mix dwi from different shells to favor picking radial decay in the denoising.
+For a multishell acquisition, only the direction (as opposed to the norm) of the b-vector is taken into account, so you can freely mix dwi from different shells to favor picking radial decay in the denoising.